Balancingrock/classic-jekyll-theme/pages/classic/pages.md

 For a consistent user experience in the narrow layout, it is recommended not to link pages to top level menu items if these menu items have a drop-down submenu.

-Submenus only go one level deep.
-If deeper nesting is necessary, send me a mail at: rien@balancingrock.nl
+Dropdown menus only go one level deep.
+If deeper nesting is necessary, use the vertical menu.